-The Company, companies controlled by the Company and affiliates thereof, have engaged in lease agreements with lessees, in the engagement with whom the controlling shareholders have a personal interest, pursuant to which part of the aforesaid companies lease out for several years now and/or leased out during 2019, in the ordinary course of business and at arm's length, areas in some of the income-producing properties of the Company.
-The income with respect to the aforesaid rentals in the year ending on December 31, 2019, totaled approx. NIS 1,606 thousand (about 4 lessees, including the Azrieli Foundation).
+The Company, companies controlled by the Company and affiliates thereof, have engaged in lease agreements with tenants, in the engagement with whom the controlling shareholders have a personal interest, pursuant to which some of the aforesaid companies have been leasing out for several years and/or leased out during 2020, in the ordinary course of business and at arm's length, areas in some of the Company's income-producing properties.
+The income with respect to the aforesaid leases in the year ending on December 31, 2020, totaled approx. NIS 1,286 thousand (about 4 tenants, including the Azrieli Foundation).
 For details, see Note 33E to the Financial Statements.